FelixVanorder/sto/README.md

  * returning successful result when meet nondigit character, so caller need to check if this is end of string when format require strictly numbers
  * can depends on current C locale
  * unsigned parsers convert negative numbers to unsigned form without explicit error
- * allows to setup baseness of number representation, when most of the time decimal and hexadecimal (and rarely octal) is used and even autodetection of number base.
+ * allows to setup baseness of number representation, when most of the time decimal and hexadecimal (and rarely octal) is used, and even autodetection of number base.

 Need to mention that it's good to have these interfaces, but not as the only ones available.